- Who We Are

 - UFT Providers

 - Federation of Nurses

 - United Cerebral Palsy

 - Get Involved

-The landmark City Council program, initiated by the UFT more than 25 years ago, will reimburse educators — as determined by title — for the purchase of classroom supplies of their choice in the 2013-2014 school year.
+The landmark City Council program, initiated by the UFT more than 25 years ago, reimburses educators — as determined by title — for the purchase of classroom supplies of their choice.

 Purchases must be appropriate educational materials for classroom use or other professional assignments.
 The Teachers’ Choice stipend is not intended for purchases of basic supplies such as textbooks, chalk, paper, microscopes and math manipulatives, which principals are contractually obligated to provide.
 If that obligation is not met, let your chapter leader know.